-Vector Photonics, another James Watt School of Engineering spinout, has developed a ground-breaking photonic crystal surface emitting laser (PCSEL) technology - the most significant innovation in laser design and manufacture for 30 years.
+Vector Photonics, a James Watt School of Engineering spinout, has developed a ground-breaking photonic crystal surface emitting laser (PCSEL) technology - the most significant innovation in laser design and manufacture for 30 years.
 PCSELs have the key characteristics of low cost; robust manufacture; broad wavelength range; and high power, giving them a huge advantage over all other semiconductor laser technologies used today.

-The PCSEL is a new class of laser diode that the team have been working on for around a decade which has been hailed as the biggest breakthrough in the field of semiconductor laser research in 30 years.
+The PCSEL is a new class of laser diode that the team have been working on for around a decade, which has been hailed as the biggest breakthrough in the field of semiconductor laser research in 30 years.
 The PCSEL breaks traditional design rules for incumbent technologies where gain, feedback and emission are co-linear by having in-plane gain and feedback, and orthogonal, out-of-plane emission.
 As a consequence, laser diodes with significantly enhanced performance may be realised.

 Initial IAA support enabled the realisation a prototype PCSEL device, critical in allowing the development of their commercialisation.
-This success led to a RAEng Enterprise Fellowship for Dr. Taylor and the incorporation of Vector Photonics in March 2020.
+This success led to a RAEng Enterprise Fellowship for Dr Taylor and the incorporation of Vector Photonics in March 2020.
 The demonstration of a prototype PSCEL assisted with the recruitment of a specialist commercial team and helped secure customer engagement in a variety of application areas for PCSELs.
 Two patents based on PCSEL technologies have also been secured.

-Subsequent IAA funding has enabled the secondment of a Research Associate Dr. Katherine Rae to Vector Photonics to develop InP-based PCSELs, a world first.
+Subsequent IAA funding has enabled the secondment of a Research Associate Dr Katherine Rae to Vector Photonics to develop InP-based PCSELs, a world first.
 This has resulted in a collaborative Innovate UK project (LOCAL) to develop PCSELs for data communications applications in data-centre transceivers.
 This has been critical in de-risking the company, and helped to trigger the first-round of investment.